-It’s not all red dust roads and sweeping shorelines as the popular photos might suggest.
+It’s not all red dust roads and sweeping shorelines, as the popular photos might suggest.
 Places like Black Spur Drive are unexpected finds in this huge and diverse nation.

-Whilst the drive will only take you half an hour, chances are you’ll do it twice (there and back) and stop in one of the many picnic spots on the way.
+While the drive will only take you half an hour, chances are you’ll do it twice (there and back) and stop in one of the many picnic spots on the way.

 The Silo Art Trails of Victoria